trychlos/pwix-accounts-ui/README.md

     When set, **and** the packages `pwix:forms` and `pwix:typed-message` are present, **and** a `checker` ReactiveVar is present in the data context, then the error messages will be sent to the provided checker, instead of being managed by this `pwix:accounts-ui` package.

+- `ahName`

+    The name of an `AccountsHub.ahClass` instance which itself defines an account entity.

+    Defaults to `users`, the standard default Meteor accounts collection.

 ### Messages sendable to acUserLogin

 Besides of initial configuration options, the behavior of the `acUserLogin` template may be controlled